EDUCATION COMMITTEE - Procedures

 The Education Committee is responsible for planning, scheduling, coordinating and promoting educational opportunities for Studio members.

-2. Green Valley Recreation (GVR) Sponsored Clay Studio Classes GVR establishes a “call date” for GVR sponsored classes to be published in the GVR Course Catalog each year—
+GVR establishes a “call date” for GVR sponsored classes to be published in the GVR Course Catalog each year— (these classes are only open to Clay Studio members)

 1. The Education Committee will advertise “call dates” and may recruit new instructors for GVR sponsored classes.